ioverho/ioverho.github.io/content/blog/mHC/index.md

     dark-src="figures/hc_training_loss_dark.svg"
     light-src="figures/hc_training_loss_light.svg"
-    alt="The loss during training an HC augmented OLMo-1B model." attr="Adapted from Figure 5 in zhuHyperConnections2025"
+    alt="The loss during training an HC augmented OLMo-1B model."
 >}}

+<small><i>Adapted from {{< cite "zhuHyperConnections2025" >}}, Figure 5</i></small>

 In their appendix they show that this benefit extends to a plethora of downstream tasks, and in other domains as well.

 #### The Bad

-What should immediately jump out at you though, is that an HC augmented OLMo with $N=1$ actually performns *worse* than a standard residual stream OLMo.
+What should immediately jump out at you though, is that an HC augmented OLMo with $N=1$ actually performs *worse* than a standard residual stream OLMo.
 This seems counterintuitive at first.
 With $N=1$, the HC network is just a standard residual connection with some additional learned scaling and shifting parameters.
 Why would this minimal addition cause such a degradation in performance?

-Zhu et al. {{< cite "zhuHyperConnections2025" >}} only expend a little ink discussing this surprising result (bottom of page 23).
-They suggest the fault lies with a missing conection from layer 17 to subsequent layers, indicative of vanishing gradients.
-This is a somewhat unsatisfying conclusion, especially considering that residual connections were supposed to mitigate this behaviour.
+Zhu et al. {{< cite "zhuHyperConnections2025" >}} expend little ink discussing this surprising result (bottom of page 23).
+They suggest the fault lies with a missing connection from layer 17 to subsequent layers, indicative of vanishing gradients.
+This is a somewhat unsatisfying conclusion, especially considering that residual connections were supposed to mitigate this behavior.

 Could there be something more fundamental going on?